 FREQUENTLY ASKED QUESTIONS

-Brightness is a hot topic in the digital display world.
-Variances in light output greatly affect how content is represented on an LED screen.
-Interestingly, legibility of a display can be significantly reduced by too little brightness and too much brightness, so it’s important to consider a number of factors when determining the right brightness for your LED display.
-For example, if your screen is battling direct sunlight, you’ll need a high brightness setting so that the light from your display reaches the eyes of your viewers.
-However, if you leave the same brightness on your display overnight, the light output from your screen will be so bright that viewers may not be able to decipher any of the display’s content.
+Brightness is a hot topic in the world of LED displays.
+Variances in the light output of your display can greatly affect how its messaging is received by viewers.
+Interestingly, the legibility of a display can be significantly reduced by too little brightness and too much brightness, so it’s important to consider a number of factors when determining the ideal brightness for your LED display.
+For example, if your screen is battling direct, high-intensity sunlight, you’ll need a high brightness setting so that the light from your display reaches the eyes of your viewers.
+However, if you apply that same brightness on your display overnight, the light output from your screen will be so bright that viewers may not be able to decipher any of the display’s content.

-It’s important for you to consult with an expert or manufacturer who is upfront and honest about LED brightness capabilities as well as optimal use.
+It’s important for you to consult with a manufacturer or expert who is upfront and honest about diode capabilities, optimal brightness schedules, and LED life factors.

 Yes.
 We know well the value of allowing potential clients to not only see our display products in action but to have an opportunity to compare pixel pitches from various distances.
 So we built our primary product showroom in our New York City headquarters, located at 1500 Broadway in the heart of Times Square.
 There you’ll find showcases from our BRILLIANT™ and BOLD™ product lines, ranging from 0.9 mm to 5 mm, all interior.
 We have a ThruMedia® transparent video display in the office as well.
 If you’d like to compare products, we’d love to schedule an appointment with you (get in touch with our team).